niftynei/glightning/README.md

 ## Plugins: How to Use
-`golight` builds upon the method paradigm established in [`jrpc2`](jrpc2/README.md).
+`glightning` builds upon the method paradigm established in [`jrpc2`](jrpc2/README.md).
 Options, RpcMethods, and Subscriptions all must be registered on the plugin prior to start in order to be included in your manifest.

 RpcMethods and Subscriptons are both a form of `jrpc2.Method`.